chriskomus/solar-battery-bt-monitor/README.md

 **[Junctek KG-F Series KH140F Bluetooth Battery Monitor](https://www.aliexpress.com/item/1005005293243736.html)**: The python script reads data from the Junctek KH140F battery monitor.

-My setup utilizes two Raspberry Pis:
-- Server: **Raspberry Pi Compute Module 4 with the Compute Module 4 IO Board**.
-[See the hardware instructions specific to that build.](docs/hardware_setup.md) Handles the heavy lifting: running the python script, prometheus and grafana services.
-- Touchscren Dashboard: **Raspberry Pi 3 A+** [See 2nd Pi Instructions](docs/second_pi_setup.md) Runs Chromium in full screen mode displaying the Grafana dashboard.

-For simplicity, the [readme](README.md) and [hardware setup](docs/hardware_setup.md) is written for using one Raspberry Pi.
-[See the 2nd Pi readme guide for setting up two Pis.](docs/second_pi_setup.md)

 # Setup

 ## Getting Started

 1. Set up a Raspberry Pi with wifi/bluetooth.
-[See the hardware instructions specific to my build.](docs/hardware_setup.md) Or set up two Raspberry Pis: one for running python/prometheus/grafana server and the other as a LCD touch-screen dashboard.
+[See the hardware instructions specific to my build](docs/hardware_setup.md).
+Or set up two Raspberry Pis: one for running python/prometheus/grafana server and the other as a LCD touch-screen dashboard.
 [See 2nd Pi Instructions](docs/second_pi_setup.md)

 ## Install Project